mateomh/Linter-with-Ruby/README.md

 ### How to run the linter
 To run the linter the user has to be inside the project root folder and then in the console type the following command:
 > ruby ./bin/mm_css_lint.rb {Filename}
+Where the {Filename} represents the optional parameter for for checking a single file.

 The linter will let you know what is going on and it has several errors that it can give.